 Dicoma capensis is a small perennial herb with trailing branches growing from a woody rootstock.
 The leaves are variable in shape, narrow, oblong to obovate and whitish from their hairy covering.
-The leaves in picture are grey, folded in along the midrib with rounded tips.
+The leaves in picture are grey, folded in along the midrib, the tips rounded.

 The flowerheads are thistle-like, purplish in colour on the disc, surrounded by several rows of narrow, hairy, spine-tipped bracts that curve outwards.

 The plant is but one of several Dicoma species used extensively in traditional medicine.
-It is commonly known as karmedik (?) or in Afrikaans as koorsbos (fever bush) or ver-pis (urinate far).
-The medicinal uses included the concocting of tea-like remedies for various types of fever and bladder conditions (Van Wyk and Gericke, 2000; Manning, 2009; Pienaar, 2008; www.faithdrops.mu).
+It is commonly known as karmedik (Scottish thistle) or in Afrikaans as koorsbos (fever bush) or ver-pis (urinate far).